hetty-chin/clicky-game/README.md

 #### Styling
 -- I created a folder in SRC called styles and created a css file for the navbar, header, footer and copied the element styles from the example into this.
 -- In the component.js I imported the stylings in.
-!!!! new background image for header
+!!!! new background image for header !!!
 #### Main container
--- I created a main.js and added the cards component in here.
+-- I created a main.js and added the cards component in here but I later dissolved it and instead placed it into app.js
 #### Cards
 -- I created a card.js and copied one of the card elements from the example.
 This js will need to have props passed into it.
 -- I created a cards.json to hold the images of the cards